Nyepi, the Hindu New Year, is coming. This national holiday will be celebrated on March 7, 2019, in Bali and other Hindu communities.

 The following day the Balinese celebrate Ngembak Geni (relighting the fire).
 They visit families and neighbours and acquaintances to ask for their forgiveness and renew their relationships.

 In the village of Sesetan in Denpasar, Ngembak Geni is celebrated by a festival called omed-omedan.
 This is where the cheeks of two young “lovebirds” are allowed to meet, in public.
 But the procession is not that simple.
 The village boys and girls are divided into two groups, facing each other.
 Following the signal from both leaders, the two groups approach one another.
 They then start to pull, hug, and eventually kiss their “other” on the cheeks.
 The crowds will even pour buckets of water on them!

 The “Kissing Ritual”, Omed Omedan in Sesetan takes place the day after Balinese New Year (another day with very strong traditions).
 To be fair I only could directly see hugging, but there was some face to face.
 All the boys were looking excited throughout, the girls more shy.
 Not too many tourist, came on recommendation of my friend otherwise I wouldn’t have known about event!
 Also useful to know the main event starts at ~3 pm, I ended up arriving way too early and waiting around. #bali #denpasar #sesetan #omedomedan #omedomedan2017 #hugging

-However, omed-omedan, though it seems fun and exciting, is not without philosophy.
-They youth pulling one another means that they are letting go of the negative energy while embracing the positive.
+However, omed-omedan is not without philosophy.
+The youth pulling one another means that they are letting go of the negative energy while embracing the positive.
 Beside, omed-omedan has since long been a successful means of the singles to find their future husband or wife.